 There are two sections below, the "Why" and the "How-to".
 If you want to skip straight to the "How-to" section click here.
 I encourage you to read all the way through, however, because understanding the "Why" gives meaning to the "How-to".

 When we till deeply, we completely destroy the soil ecosystem that nature designed to sustain plant life.
 Tilling shreds fungal networks, kills earthworms and destroys their tunnels, and destroys beneficial bacterial biofilms, all of which work together to recycle nutrients.

-Nature’s system was sustainable indefinitely - a closed recycling system for the stuff that bodies are built from - until we started hauling produce and livestock away from the land that produced it, and not returning wastes and bodies to the soil.
+Nature’s system was sustainable indefinitely - a closed recycling system for the stuff that bodies are built from - until we started hauling produce, livestock, manure away from the land that produced it, and not returning wastes and bodies to the soil.

 Gardening with nature means helping the

-organisms down in the soil that do nature’s recycling, so they can do
+organisms in the soil that do nature’s recycling, so they can do

 their important job of feeding the plants that feed us.
 This means no

 more tilling or use of harsh chemical fertilizers (yes, "Miracle Gro" et al) that kill soil life

 and only replace a few of the minerals that are taken away.

 A few inches below the depth that the tiller can reach, a layer of densely compacted soil forms in response to tilling.
 The weight of the person plus the weight of the tiller compacts the soil just below the tiller tines (or plow blade, shovel, etc.)